Home » Our Board

 Ko Uepohatu te hapu

-Hei uri ahau no Ngāti Porou
+He uri ahau no Ngāti Porou

 Denyse Wilcox joined us from beautiful Otaki Beach between Wellington and Palmerston North.
 She comes to us with extensive management experience in health and disability support services and has held a range of general management roles.
 Great passions in her work have included working with families/whānau and children and young people in the foster care system, developing strategies as part of a wider group for Māori with an intellectual disability and building capacity and capability of the individuals and teams she’s worked alongside.
 Choosing to step away from full time employment in 2019, Denyse is currently self-employed in the health and disability sector and is also a registered and practicing celebrant.
-Her interest in Te Wahāpuahoaho comes from the focus on families and the mission and values of the organisation
+Her interest in Te Wahāpuahoaho comes from the focus on families and the mission and values of the organisation and she is excited to have the opportunity to contribute in whatever way possible.

 Sam Rodney-Hudson